CMSC216 Project 1: C Programming

 3 Outline of Code

-The file rcv_funcs.c
+The file stock_funcs.c

-will contain most of the support functions for
+will contain most of the support functions

-presented below.
+below.
 Note that each function has the Problem # to which it

 belongs.
 The final main()